BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data specificity

 \subsection{Wykop.pl web service}

-Wykop.pl was created in December 2005 as an equivalent to digg.com web service \cite{digg-wiki}.
-It is often referred to as the "Polish Reddit" \cite{Wojcik-2021}.
-It is currently listed as one of the 10 most popular social networking services (SNS) in Poland with approximately 3 million real users (as in February 2023) who publish around 30,000 new posts and comments every day \cite{wirtualnemedia-2023}.

-As an online platform for news aggregation, it is specifically designed to cater to the interests of the internet audience, offering a wide range of content spanning various topics such as science, trending political issues, and viral Internet phenomena.
+As an online platform for news aggregation, Wykop.pl is specifically designed to cater to the interests of the internet audience, offering a wide range of content spanning various topics such as sports, economy, trending political affairs, and viral Internet phenomena.
 The primary feature of Wykop.pl is its user-generated content, which allows users to submit and share news stories, articles, and other forms of media.
 This user-driven approach ensures that the platform remains dynamic and up-to-date, reflecting the diverse interests and perspectives of its user base.

+According to data from verified accounts, the user base of Wykop.pl predominantly falls within the 18-45 age range, with a notable contribution from individuals aged 15-24 (\citet{Wirtualnemedia-2014}).
+Furthermore, the platform exhibits a higher proportion of male users.
+What is more, Wykop.pl represents a relatively more closed and potentially more homogeneous community when compared to the broader population of online users who generate content on other platforms.
+This observation is supported by the development of its unique sociolect and semiotic sign system, indicating a distinctive linguistic and communicative environment within the platform (\citet{rak, Sowinski_2018}).

 One distinctive aspect of Wykop.pl is its voting system, which enables users to participate in the curation of content.
 Users have the ability to vote on submitted content, either by "digging" or "burying" it.
 By digging a post, users express their approval and contribute to its visibility, while burying a post indicates disapproval and reduces its prominence within the platform.